RobertoCastelli/budget-buddy/README.md

 # BUDGET BUDDY
-> Everyone wants to save and budget better, so I realized a simple budget appsto lend a hand.
+> Everyone wants to save and budget better, so I realized a simple budget app to lend a hand.

 Enjoy!